DanielDallas/reactjs-wp-plugin/README.md

 ## Support

-For issues or feature requests, open a GitHub issue or contact [your email/website].
+For issues or feature requests, open a GitHub issue or contact [thedanieldallas.com].

 ## License